 The most common form of surrogacy now is gestational surrogacy.
 Gestational surrogacy is where physicians fertilize an embryo using IVF.
 They will either use the parent or donor’s sperm and the parent, donor, or surrogate’s egg.
 Once the physician implants the fertilized embryo in the surrogate mother’s womb, she then carries the child to term.
 During the pregnancy, the intending parents support the mother financially.

 The long history of surrogacy gives us keen insight and helps us answer how does surrogacy work now.
 From ancient times to today, surrogacy has been helping families grow.
-If you are ready to grow your family and want to know if surrogacy is right for you.
+If you are ready to expand your family and want to know if surrogacy is right for you.
 Contact our knowledgeable staff, and we’ll happily answer any of your questions.
 Whether you are just learning how surrogacy works or if you’re ready to start the surrogacy matching process, we’re here to help.
 We’ll provide all the information, advice, and support you need to grow your family.